Thermal Contact. II. A Solvable Toy Model: Introduction

-The linear and non-linear static responses are discussed (see section \ref{NESSsection}).
-Generalized heat capacities are defined; their explicit expressions involve the typical inverse time scales $\nu_a$'s of the heat exchange dynamics with the energy reservoirs $a=1,2$.
+The linear and non-linear static responses are explicitly calculated (subsections \ref{secLinearStatic} and \ref{secNonLinearStatic}).
+The expressions for the generalized heat capacities involve not only the temperatures of the energy reservoirs $a=1,2$ but also the typical inverse time scales $\nu_a$'s of the heat exchange dynamics with each reservoir.
 The $\nu_a$'s are also called kinetic parameters in the following.
-In the vicinity of equilibrium the mean heat current is proportional to the difference $T_2-T_1$ between the bath temperatures ; then a linear thermal conductivity can be defined.
-When the system is far from equilibrium the mean heat current is a bounded function of the thermostat temperatures (saturation phenomenon) ; one can introduce a non-linear thermal conductivity which vanishes in the limit where the relative temperature difference goes to infinity.
-The housekeeping entropy flow and the excess mean heats are defined in terms of the measurable averages of the cumulated heats and they are explicitly calculated for the model.
+In the vicinity of equilibrium the mean heat current is proportional to the difference $T_2-T_1$ between the bath temperatures; then a linear thermal conductivity can be defined.
+When the system is far from equilibrium the mean heat current is a bounded function of the thermostat temperatures (saturation phenomenon); one can introduce a non-linear thermal conductivity which vanishes in the limit where the relative temperature difference goes to infinity.
+The expression of the housekeeping entropy flow is given, and the excess mean heats, which are defined in terms of the measurable averages of the cumulative heats \cite{KomatsuETAL2011}, are explicitly calculated, for the static response protocol, from the average heat amounts received by the system from each bath during a finite time $t$, and which are determined in subsection \ref{Excessheat}.